James Bergeson

-James Hunter Bergeson (born March 21, 1961, in Newport Beach, California) is a former water polo player who won the silver medal for the United States at the 1988 Summer Olympics in Seoul, South Korea.
+James Hunter Bergeson (born March 21, 1961, in Newport Beach, California) is a former water polo player who competed for Stanford and won the silver medal in Men's water polo for the United States at the 1988 Summer Olympics in Seoul, South Korea.
+In later life, he owned and started an equipment rental business.
 In 2002, he was inducted into the USA Water Polo Hall of Fame.